For individual help on choosing the best products and materials for you and your home, you can schedule a consultation with me here.

-An interesting material making a comeback, HempCrete is blocks made of hemp and a lime-based binder.
-The blocks are used to form the walls and act as insulation.
+An interesting material making a comeback, HempCrete is made of hemp and a lime-based binder.
+Hempcrete is either used to replace insulation in the walls or as the final wall itself.

 Building Literate has a in-depth post on hempcrete for those with mold and chemical sensitivities.

 Consult with an architect to make sure this is right for your climate.